wp-plugins/plugin-organizer/readme.txt

 4. Page edit screen.

 == Changelog ==

+= 4.0.2 =
+Fixed bug where the plugin load order was not displayed correctly on the page after activating a new plugin.
+Fixed an undefined variable warning on line 986 of PluginOrganizer.class.php

 = 4.0.1 =
 Fixed an issue where a network activated plugin wasn't added to the plugin page if it is set to load first.